 If you are just looking to reserve a seat, you can purchase one for just $10.
 SeaWorld's hours on the 4th are 9 a.m. to 9:30 p.m., making sure you can spend the entire day at the park and enjoy all their attractions, including their new roller coaster, Mako.

 Universal Studios is souping up their "Universal 360: A Cinesphere Spectacular" for the 4th.
 The high-tech lagoon show uses four-story tall screens to show famous scenes from over 100 Universal Pictures films.

-To celebrate the holiday, the 10 p.m. show will be marked by a patriotic finale, featuring fireworks, layers and pyrotechnic effects.
-The display will only be visible inside of Universal Studies, due to the construction of new attractions in the parks.
+To celebrate the holiday, the 10 p.m. show will be marked by a patriotic finale, featuring fireworks, lasers, and pyrotechnic effects.
+The display will only be visible inside Universal Studies, due to the construction of new attractions in the parks.